 When I joined in March 2020, the pandemic was just beginning to have an impact.
 Within a few weeks of me joining, the Secondhand Superstore had to close and everyone was in lockdown.
 Despite these lockdowns I’ve done a variety of jobs whilst I’ve been at Emmaus.

-Helping out in the garden with a fellow companion has been good.
-We share a common interest and have a good rapport so we work well together.
-Other work has included painting, decorating, putting up stud walls and doing the scrap for a bit too.
+Helping out in the garden with a fellow companion was good.
+We shared a common interest and have a good rapport so we worked well together.
+Other work has included painting, decorating, putting up stud walls and doing the scrap recycling.
 I’m fairly adaptable and always dived into manual work quite easily.

 I’ve never been a planner, just a doer, but the staff have been helpful to give me advice, direction and inspiration.
 After a while they could see I take a hands-on approach and we came up with metal recycling which has led on to me learning how to weld and numerous welding projects.